 WALLS AND FENCES

 Walls and fences should be considered as an extension of the architected of the residence.
 They should serve to make a transition between the mass of the architecture and natural forms of the site.
 All walls and fences should be designed to be compatible with the total surrounding environment and should not block natural views.
 Fences, walls and should be considered as design elements to enclose and define court yards, to extend and relate the building forms to the landscape, as well as to assume security and privacy elements.
 Walls and fences will not be allowed to serve as perimeter fencing.
-If the homeowner desires some screening of his boundary, be shall use natural bushes or shrubs.
+If the homeowner desires some screening of his boundary, he shall use natural bushes or shrubs.

 All walls and fences must be approved by the Committee prior . to their installation.
 It is recommended that walls be made of solid masonry or ornamental wrought iron with columns.
 Prefab wood fencing or chain link will not be permitted within the community.
 Maximum height for walls and fences is 6'.
 The Committee will review requests for height increases and material usage variance on a case-by-case basis.